pengbo227/USC-AI/README.md

 # USC-AI
-It contains academic projects for course CSCI 561.
+It contains academic projects for course CSCI 561 Artificial Intelligence.
 All the projects has been implemented in python.

 1. WaterFlow-problem: It uses the informed and uninformed AI search techniques to solve the waterflow problem.